isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Escltor-Clnr-Envronmntl-Srvcs.md

 **Description**

-Automated machine that is able to function in either dry or wet mode to clean escalators and travellators.
-It must be able to perform brushing and vacuuming functions to remove dirt and water.

-There is an equipment cap.
-Please refer to BGP for details.
+A system that is used is for cleaning (e.g. vacuuming, brushing) to remove dirt from grooves of escalator/travellator.

 ## Solution Packages Option(s)